lemms/bluedot/README.md

            <see the section Operators for details>
 ```

-#Layers:
+# Layers

 The generator can hold multiple layers, with different channel formats.
 There must be at least one layer called "base", which will be rendered into the output file.

-#Operators:
+# Operators

 Operators in bluedot are applied in the top down order they are listed in the file.
 bluedot has two kinds of operator:
-- unary operators act on a single layer.
+* unary operators act on a single layer.
-- binary operators act on two layers, layer0 and layer1, overwriting the data in layer0.
+* binary operators act on two layers, layer0 and layer1, overwriting the data in layer0.

 All available operators are listed with their required and optional parameters in the section Operator List.